Loki-Astari/ThorsMongo/Documentation/Insert.md

         template<typename T>        InsertResult    insert(std::vector<T> const& data, InsertConfig const& config = InsertConfig{});
         template<typename...
 T>     InsertResult    insert(std::tuple<T...> const& data, InsertConfig const& config = InsertConfig{});
 ```

+The `insert()` method inserts a container of individual records into a collection.

 Note: All objects in the vector or tuple must be a type that has been marked as serializeable via [ThorsSerialize](https://github.com/Loki-Astari/ThorsSerializer).